Cause and Effect (Star Trek: The Next Generation): Production

 The script was written by Brannon Braga, who sought to write a time-travel related episode without using a "screwed up time-lines" type plot.
 Braga called it the most enjoyable episode he wrote that season, as he had never seen a time loop episode before but he did not know how to get the crew out of the loop, nor what the message was which would be passed to a future loop.
 He attributed the poker game, which was not in the original plan, to a sugar rush after eating pancakes.
-He felt that the destruction of the Enterprise was the best possible cold open for the episode, and he was pleased how he managed to tie the poker game into the overall plot.
+He felt that the destruction of the Enterprise was the best possible cold open for the episode, and he was pleased with how he managed to tie the poker game into the overall plot.
 Braga named the USS Bozeman for his hometown of Bozeman, Montana, while the registration number of NCC-1941 was a reference to the comedy film 1941 (1979).

-On the episode's 30th anniversary, Braga recalled that the actors had the same confused reaction as the audience would when they initially read the script.
+Braga recalled that the actors had the same confused reaction as the audience would when they initially read the script.
 Many of them wondered if it was a joke.
 The idea had evolved from his desire to do an episode telling the same story from different perspectives, like the classic Akira Kurosawa film Rashomon.
-Braga changed his plan to the time loop when he could not find a way to make his original concept fit into an hourlong episode.
+Braga changed his plan to the time loop when he could not find a way to make his original concept fit into an hour-long episode.
 Braga's greatest difficulties were how the episode would resolve, for which he turned to his fellow writers, and the scene in the briefing room where LaForge explains how the Enterprise has become trapped in a time loop.
 "It was my first big 'technobabble' scene, so it couldn't just sound cool.
 It had to sound plausible.
 It had to resolve all the clues that had been accumulating", he recalled.
-To make it distinctly his, he added some shocking lines, such as LaForge telling Picard that the ship may have been trapped in the loop for years.
+To make it distinctly his, he added some shocking lines, such as LaForge telling Picard that the ship might have been trapped in the loop for years.
 Showrunner Michael Piller had Braga rewrite that scene many times.
 "I remember over Christmas break of that year, I was working on [it]."